She is a mom, wife, and passionate believer that Jesus changes everything.

 This doesn’t mean God doesn’t love you or isn’t there for you, by no means.

-His love is overwhelming for you, even if your prayers don’t go your way.
+His love is overwhelming for you, even if you feel like you have unanswered prayers.

 Because God is still with you.
 God is still loving you.
 God is still walking with you.